Cooryd/openscore/README.md

 *   Can the results in this paper be reproduced without proprietary software?
 *   Is this paper well-written?
 *   Is this paper written in proper structure?

+## Features to be implemented after the MVP